cardano-scaling/hydra/docs/monthly/2024-01-monthly.md

 Besides giving the usual status and roadmap updates on both Hydra and Mithril, we had several interested community members join us and discuss their use case ideas.
-One of them was Tudor and his idea of supply chain tracking of Moldavian wine - curently running as a Catalyst proposal in Fund 11 - aiming ot utilize Hydra to do CIP-68 NFT updates in a head.
+One of them was Tudor and his idea of supply chain tracking of Moldavian wine - curently running as a Catalyst proposal in Fund 11 - aiming to utilize Hydra to do CIP-68 NFT updates in a head.
 This would of course require wallet/app support, but we also discussed a potential CIP to standardize asset access if they are held on layer 2 ledgers.